Kkrinch/SelfAssessment/Skills/JavaScript.md

   - IIFE
   - global
   - globalThis
-  - window
+  - window: 👂 heard
   - getters and setters
   - __proto__
-  - prototype
+  - prototype: 👂 heard
   - equality operators
-  - logical operators
+  - logical operators: 🖐️ used
   - bitwise operators
   - ternary operator
-  - void
+  - void: 👂 heard
   - yield
   - await
   - template literal
-  - strict mode
+  - strict mode: 🖐️ used
   - delete
   - in
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🖐️ used
-  - while
+  - while: 🖐️ used
-  - do..while
+  - do..while: 🖐️ used
-  - for
+  - for: 🖐️ used
   - for..in
   - for..of
   - for await
   - throw
-  - break
+  - break: 🖐️ used
   - continue
-  - import
+  - import: 👂 heard
-  - export
+  - export: 👂 heard
   - label
   - try..catch
-  - switch
+  - switch: 👂 heard
-  - class
+  - class: 👂 heard
   - new Error
   - with
 - Functions
   - function declaration
   - function expression
-  - return
+  - return: 🖐️ used
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array: 🖐️ used
   - mixin
   - extend
-  - typed arrays
+  - typed arrays: 🖐️ used
-  - Map
+  - Map: 🖐️ used
-  - Set
+  - Set: 🖐️ used
   - undefined
   - null
   - Proxy